 Your Will tells everyone what should happen to your money, possessions and property after you die (all these things together are called your ‘estate’).
 If you don’t leave a Will, the law decides how your estate is passed on – and this may not be in line with your wishes.

 More than a third (34%) of over-55s plan to continue working past what would previously have been considered their retirement age of 65, according to figures released from Scottish Widows think tank the Centre for the Modern Family.

-A self-invested personal pension (SIPP) is a pension ‘wrapper’ that holds investments until you retire and start to draw a retirement income.
+If you want the freedom to manage your own investments that will enable you to achieve your retirement goals, a Self-Invested Personal Pension (SIPP) could be an option for you to consider.
+A SIPP is a pension ‘wrapper’ that holds investments until you retire and start to draw a retirement income.
 It is a type of personal pension and works in a similar way to a standard personal pension.
-The main difference is that with a SIPP, you have greater flexibility with the investments you can choose.
+The main difference is that with a SIPP, you have more flexibility with the investments you can choose.

 In August, the Chinese Government attempted to stimulate the economy by devaluing its currency (the Renminbi) and suspending trading on many stocks.
 The effect of this caused a tsunami throughout both Chinese and global markets, followed by significant falls in global stock markets, including the S&P in the US and the FTSE in the UK.
 On 24 August, the day many in the media called ‘Black Monday’, the Chinese market was down by 8%, UK markets fell by over 4.5% and the US by over 3.5%, with the FTSE falling below 6,000 on 22 September.

 With Christmas just round the corner, making an investment for your children or grandchildren is a great way to give them a financial start in life, long after the festivities are over.
 Even small amounts can really add up if you save regularly from a child’s birth, and there are many ways to invest on behalf of a child.